Yarra Bend Park: Features

 There are a number of shared use tracks for cyclists and pedestrians.
 The Capital City Trail and Yarra River Trail both pass through the park.
 Organised bushwalking and birdwatching tours are available and there is even a tour to the flying fox colony.
-Some areas of the park are designated dog exclusion zones but dogs can be walked in on-Lead and off-lead zones.
+Some areas of the park are designated dog exclusion zones, and dogs can be walked in on-lead and off-lead zones.
 Canoes and boats can be hired from the Studley Park Boathouse.

 There are a number of sports grounds including the Corben Oval, W.T.
 Long Oval, Sir Herbert Olney Oval, Westfield South Oval and Westfield North Oval.
 The Fairlea West Oval, Fairlea East Oval and W.J.
 Cox Oval synthetic pitches can be hired for social matches.

 There are several picnic areas with electric barbecues and toilets.
 Westfield, North Rotunda and South Rotunda shelters close to picnic facilities can be hired, as can the grassed picnic areas at Deep Rock and Loop Road.
 Studley Park and Bellbird picnic areas are also available for public use.
 Fishing is excluded within the flying fox colony zone at Bellbird picnic area.

-A world class fly-casting pool is located (since 1978) beside the Fairlea East Oval.
+In 1978, a world class fly-casting pool was installed beside the Fairlea East Oval.
 Regular fly casting tournaments, local and intrastate take place here particularly during the winter months.

 Kane's Bridge and several other bridges are located in the park, spanning over the Yarra River.

 The Studley parkrun has been conducted in the park every Saturday since 2016.